Correlation Between Pacific Pipe and Thai Metal

 Pair Corralation between Pacific Pipe and Thai Metal

 Assuming the 90 days trading horizon Pacific Pipe Public is expected to under-perform the Thai Metal.
-In addition to that, Pacific Pipe is 2.63 times more volatile than Thai Metal Drum.
-It trades about -0.09 of its total potential returns per unit of risk.
-Thai Metal Drum is currently generating about 0.02 per unit of volatility.
-If you would invest 2,460 in Thai Metal Drum on November 28, 2024 and sell it today you would earn a total of 20.00 from holding Thai Metal Drum or generate 0.81% return on investment over 90 days.
+But the stock apears to be less risky and, when comparing its historical volatility, Pacific Pipe Public is 1.01 times less risky than Thai Metal.
+The stock trades about -0.02 of its potential returns per unit of risk.
+The Thai Metal Drum is currently generating about 0.04 of returns per unit of risk over similar time horizon.
+If you would invest 2,334 in Thai Metal Drum on December 30, 2024 and sell it today you would earn a total of 116.00 from holding Thai Metal Drum or generate 4.97% return on investment over 90 days.

 Time Period3 Months [change]